 \subsection{1.5 Billion Words Corpus}

 The corpus is an attempt to build a contemporary linguistic corpus~\cite{Khair2016}.
-It contains over 1.5 billion words, out of which, there are ~3 million unique words.
-The corpus is collected from 5 million newspaper articles from 10 different news sources belonging to 8 Arab countries, over a period of 14 years.
-Table~\ref{tab:billion_word}, indicates the selected sources for the corpus, its origin, the time period for each one of them, country of origin and statistics.
+It contains roughly 1.5 billion words, of which approximately 3 million are unique.
+The corpus was collected from 5 million newspaper articles from 10 different news sources published in 8 Arab countries spanning 14 years.
+Table~\ref{tab:billion_word}, lists the sources of the corpus, their provenance, the time period, their country of origin, and statistics.